Sport Psychology Tips: Improving Sport Performance Using Gratitude

 More and more frequently in sport, self-care and mental health have been talked about.
-Especially during 2020, which has been an eventful year, a testing year even for the most mentally tough individuals.
+Especially since the COVID-19 pandemic.

 One skill that is a growing practice and has been shown to improve the overall quality of your life is gratitude.
 A definition of gratitude is “the feeling or quality of being grateful.”
 It means thanks and appreciation.
 A lot of people think of gratitude as passing on our thanks to people verbally or through thank you cards but there is a lot more to it than that.

 5 benefits of practicing gratitude include: